ProfRandom/WCB-Canon/GitLab_Wiki/Seasons_Eccentric_Anomaly.md

 \textit{Ⳁ}_n = \frac{E_n - (e \sin E_n)}{360}
 $$

 The resulting mean anomalies ($\textit{Ⳁ}\_n$) represent the fractional progress through the chronum at each chronal station.
-The differences between successive values yield the four quartal durations.
+The differences between successive values yield the four sectal durations.

 ### Step 5 — Find Chronal Fractions ($f_n$)
-Once you have the mean anomalies for each quartal marker, subtract them in sequence to get the fractional year lengths:
+Once you have the mean anomalies for each sectal marker, subtract them in sequence to get the fractional year lengths:

 $$
 \begin{aligned}